Transition Learning and Development Statements – information for schools

-Transition Learning and Development Statements (TLDS) are provided by early childhood services and used by prep teachers, schools and outside school hours care services.
+Transition Learning and Development Statements (TLDS) are provided by early childhood services and used by Foundation teachers, schools and outside school hours care (OSHC) services.

 Schools will start to receive TLDS from October.
 Your school should work with childhood services to agree on timelines that suit you both.

-TLDS are typically written by early childhood educators in the fourth term (October or November).
+TLDS are typically written by early childhood teachers in the fourth term (October or November).
 They capture the most current learning and developmental information to share with the receiving teacher.

-If done earlier, the child’s level of learning and development is likely to have progressed and the information may not be as relevant and useful.
+If completed earlier, the child’s level of learning and development is likely to have progressed and the information may not be as relevant and useful.

 TLDS can be received in a number of ways: